VectoryBull/ETHBucharest2025/BUSINESS_PLAN.md

 ---

 ### 🛠️ Solution
-​SmartTrack monitors shipment conditions using custom hardware devices and automates payment settlements through smart contracts.
-If temperature, humidity, vibration levels, or rapid variations in these parameters exceed predefined thresholds, the contract automatically releases or refunds funds without dispute.​
+Vector monitors shipment conditions using custom hardware devices and automates payment settlements through smart contracts.
+If temperature, humidity, vibration levels, or rapid variations in these parameters exceed predefined thresholds, the contract automatically releases or refunds funds without dispute.

 We utilize Request's invoicing system for billing and creating new shipments.
-All data we collect and process is encrypted and signed on the Arbitrum network.​
+All data we collect and process is encrypted and signed on the Arbitrum network.

 The system aggregates and resells road condition data to logistics providers and infrastructure planners.
-Additionally, it tracks and shares environmental pollution levels, such as air quality and humidity, with users in real-time.​
+Additionally, it tracks and shares environmental pollution levels, such as air quality and humidity, with users in real-time.

 Our system also supports stationary sensors installed in various locations to monitor environmental factors like air quality.
-This aligns with AKASHA's mission of providing public data access to communities, such as Zuzalu, by promoting transparency, awareness, and shared decision-making regarding transportation and environmental conditions.​
+This aligns with AKASHA's mission of providing public data access to communities, such as Zuzalu, by promoting transparency, awareness, and shared decision-making regarding transportation and environmental conditions.

 ---